RiccardoMancini/Blender-add-on/README.md

 After completing the environment setup, it's time to install the add-on in Blender.
 To do this, compress the entire project folder into a .zip file.
 Then, in Blender's 'Preferences' menu, go to the Add-ons section and install the add-on from the .zip file.
 You are now ready to start using the developed add-on.

 ### Video Tutorial
-[Click here](https://mega.nz/file/5psTDIhY#i5LDguCIz5p8IDuQGTEr8ZnDW03CMYrhDmOOHdHYZPo) to watch the tutorial video for the setup.
+[Click here](https://mega.nz/file/5psTDIhY#i5LDguCIz5p8IDuQGTEr8ZnDW03CMYrhDmOOHdHYZPo) to watch a video tutorial for the setup.